Do Go On - 127 - Escape From Colditz Castle

 but they ran into a solid wall of rock.

-So, dear with this, they got steel poles out at the clock at the top of the tower
+So deal with this, they got steel poles out of the clock at the top of the tower

 and used them as battering rams just to smash the shit out of the rock.